pdobrano25/oars/README.md

 Main analysis including group-level and response-level clinical, ASV, metagenomics, metaproteomics, and metabolomics; conducts conserved- and variable-response analyses, and correlations with fecal calprotectin.
-Crucially, identifies fermentation response groups.
+Identifies fermentation response groups.
 Also lists specific correlations described in text.

 ---